Road work ahead for Phelps, Pulaski counties

 Daylight Hours

-Route 21 between Route M and Younker Road – Brush cutting will take place Monday, Jan.
-13 through Friday, Jan.24.
+— Route 21 between Route M and Younker Road – Brush cutting will take place Tuesday, Jan.
+21 through Friday, Jan.
+31.

-Route T between Route 185 and Route A – Brush cutting will take place Monday, Jan.
-13 through Friday, Jan.
-24.
+— Route U between Route 8 and Route M – Brush cutting will take place Tuesday, Jan.
+21 through Friday, Jan.
+31.

-Route U between Route 8 and Route M – Brush cutting will take place Monday, Jan.
-13 through Friday, Jan.
-24.
+— Route AA at Route 8 – Culvert pipe installation will take place Tuesday, Jan.
+21 through Friday, Jan.
+31.

 MoDOT encourages motorists to log on to www.modot.org/modot-central-district to comment on their experiences traveling through highway work zones.